mui/material-ui/docs/src/pages/layout/grid/grid-fr.md

 - Items have padding to create the spacing between individual items.
 - There are five grid breakpoints: xs, sm, md, lg, and xl.

-## Spacing
+## Ecartement

 The responsive grid focuses on consistent spacing widths, rather than column width.
-Material design margins and columns follow an **8dp** square baseline grid.
-Spacing can be 8, 16, 24, 32 or 40dp wide.
+Material Design margins and columns follow an **8px** square baseline grid.
+The spacing property is an integer between 0 and 10 inclusive.
+By default, the spacing between two grid items follows a linear function: `output(spacing) = spacing * 8px`, e.g. `spacing={2}` creates a 16px wide gap.

+This output transformation function can be customized [using the theme](/customization/themes/#spacing).

 {{"demo": "pages/layout/grid/SpacingGrid.js"}}

-## Fluid grids
+## Les grilles fluides

 Fluid grids use columns that scale and resize content.
 A fluid grid’s layout can use breakpoints to determine if the layout needs to change dramatically.

-### Basic grid
+### Grille de base

 The column widths apply at all breakpoints (i.e. `xs` and up).